Amazon Web Services

 s3user” name and will not allow them to access any other objects.
 It is like restricting the user to a single folder.
 You can create multiple users, each restricted to a different prefix.
 Changes to

-svpasswd will be automatically loaded about two minutes after your last modification.
+svpasswd will be automatically loaded about a minute after your last modification.

 Step 1 of the Install process asks you to choose an S3 bucket to access.
 Setting a fixed name allows clients to access S3 storage without knowing the bucket name.
 If you leave this blank, clients must specify a bucket name as the first part of the remote path.
 This allows you to access multiple buckets through a single CloudDat instance.